Julian-Mentasti/Notes/cpp/notes1.md

 ```
 These are the inclusion guards.

-Moreover you will see the use of }; is exclusivie to when the class definitions end.
+Moreover you will see the use of }; is exclusivie to when the class definitions ends.

 While in code 1.2 you can see:
 ```cpp